Saying no is about respecting yourself and being respected, valuing and recognizing your inner desires, your time and space. To say no is your choice.

 Some of us have a subconscious fear that the opportunity may not come up again, it may not be on offer in the future, grab it now.
 Might not be asked again, affect future opportunities.
 This fear may have developed from childhood experience.

-Being an eldest child is one reason for being a people pleaser, again it is childhood conditioning that instinctively agrees when a simple No would have been more respectful to yourself.
+Being an eldest child is one reason for being a people pleaser.
+It is childhood conditioning that programmes you to comply with the demand when a simple No would have been more respectful to yourself.

 People will reject me if I say no. A desire or need to be liked, to conform, possibly never having learnt to say No, pattern behavior from childhood continues to influence into adulthood.